strudeljs/strudeljs.org/source/api/index.md

 - **Details:**

-Insert content, specified by the parameter, to the beginning of each element in the set of matched elements.
+Insert content, specified by the argument, to the beginning of each element in the set of matched elements.
 Additional data can be provided, which will be used for populating the html

 - **Usage:**
 ```js